This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 extra cost by using a standby replica.

-Now that you’ve seen the basic backup strategies, let’s talk about some of the practices I recommend for most companies.
+Now that you’ve seen the basic backup strategies, let’s talk about some of the practices for making your backups more

 Backup Recommendations

-There are a few practices I recommend when backing up your data:
+I recommend a few practices when backing up your data:

 The 3-2-1 backup rule

-rule to remember that ensures your data can survive a variety of disasters, from loss of a production server all the
+easy-to-remember rule that ensures that your data can survive a variety of disasters, from loss of a production

 Test your backups regularly